bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/3 - Oracles.md

 *227 MISCELLANEOUS ORACLES*

 ## INTERLUDE SCENE
 If you want to explore a character interlude, or are prompted by another table to trigger an interlude at a waypoint, check the table below for inspiration.
-Then, for more detail on a scene’s focus—such as the nature of a dream or the cause of a dispute—roll on any combination of the _Core Oracles_ ([pages 116–119]) and interpret the response.
-To learn more about character interludes, see [page 46].
+Then, for more detail on a scene’s focus—such as the nature of a dream or the cause of a dispute—roll on any combination of the _[[#CORE ORACLES\|Core Oracles]]_ (pages 116–119) and interpret the response.
+To learn more about character interludes, [[1 - Adevntures Among the Isles#INTERLUDES\|see page 46]].

 | Roll | Result | Questions to Consider |
 | :---: | --- | --- |